YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 =============

 We covered a lot of content in his module and still missed a lot of points that we hope to capture in the upcoming modules.
-The main focus of the module was on mojits, but that is a fairly meaty topic because the mojit is central to Mojito applications and one of the main things that sets it apart from other frameworks.
+The main focus of this module was mojits, but that is a fairly meaty topic because the mojit is central to Mojito applications and one of the main things that sets it apart from other frameworks.

 - mojit definitions and instances
 - mojit MVC
-- ActionContext and ActionContext addons
+- ``ActionContext`` and ``ActionContext`` addons
 - mojit and application configuration
 - templates with Handlebars expressions